3 tbsp granulated sugar, if using a chef’s blowtorch

 For the topping

-85g (3 oz) strawberries, rinsed and hulled (¼ pint punnet)
+85g (3 oz) strawberries, rinsed and hulled (about ⅔ cup)

-55g (2 oz) plain/dark chocolate (8 pieces)
+55g (2 oz) plain/dark chocolate

-2 tbsp slivered almonds
+2 tbsp slivered/flaked almonds

-17cm (6½ in) square metal baking pan at least 5cm (2 inches) deep
+You will also need a 17cm (6½ in) square metal baking tin at least 5cm (2 inches) deep for this recipe.

-Once the base and filling have been left to freeze, it can be cut into portions and then the portions returned to the freezer. until needed The topping is added just before serving and is better not frozen.
+Once the base and filling have been left to freeze, it can be cut into portions and then the portions returned to the freezer until needed.
+The topping is added just before serving and is better not frozen.

 For the base

 In a medium bowl, combine the chocolate crumbs and sugar.
 Stir in the butter to coat the crumbs.
 Now spread evenly in the container, pressing well into the corners.
 Freeze while making the filling.